In it's 26th year, with no show ever the same,this is one of Salem's premier historical attractions.

 The year is 1692.
 Bridget Bishop has been accused of witchcraft and YOU are on the Puritan jury.
 Hear the historical testimonies, cross-examine the witnesses and decide the verdict.
 Is Bridget Bishop capable of witchcraft?
 Play your part in history…

-The 2018 season of Cry Innocent will open Sunday, June 17th.
-Tickets will be available to the public, soon, via Brown Paper Tickets.
+The 2018 season of Cry Innocent will open Sunday, June 17th, with a 2:30 show, at the Old Town Hall, 32 Derby Square, Salem, MA.
+Tickets are available to the public via Brown Paper Tickets.

 The Marble Flock